Photo: Sarah Wickham

 2016 – 2021: PeaceWiseKids and PeaceWiseYouth is created

-2021: new logo and tagline, inaugural national peacemaker gathering takes place, we respond to Covid-19 and PeaceWiseVoice begins
+2021 and beyond: new logo and tagline, inaugural national peacemaker gathering takes place, we respond to Covid-19 and PeaceWiseVoice begins

-Which brings us to now.
-This year, PeaceWise held its first ever live and live-streamed gathering of peacemakers – to build community, share vision and embrace God’s call on us to be peacemakers in this world.
+In 2021, PeaceWise held its first ever live and live-streamed gathering of peacemakers – to build community, share vision and embrace God’s call on us to be peacemakers in this world.
 This has now become a much-anticipated annual event.

 We launched our new logo, tagline “building peacemakers for life”, six identifiable ministry arms and new website.